Master of Science in Public Health (MSPH) in Social and Behavioral Interventions

 What Can You Do With a Graduate Degree In Social And Behavioral Interventions?

-Graduates are able to provide technical assistance in assessing the socio-cultural context surrounding public health interventions, and in the development, implementation and evaluation of social and behavior change programs to improve the health of underserved communities in a variety of settings.
+Alumni take on positions where they are able to provide technical assistance in assessing the sociocultural context surrounding public health interventions, and in the development, implementation and evaluation of social and behavioral change programs, to improve the health of underserved communities locally and globally.

-Curriculum for the PhD in Social and Behavioral Interventions
+Curriculum for the MSPH in Social and Behavioral Interventions

 Courses Available in the Following Areas: